SAP-samples/teched2022-DA281/exercises/dd3/README.md

 The main functionalities of Replication Flows cover:

 - Model data replication from a selected source to a selected target.
-In this case a more simplified way of realizing "mass data replication use cases" is being offered to move data very easy from a source to a target system
+In this case a more simplified way of realizing "mass data replication use cases" is being offered to move data very easy from a source to a target system.

-- Initial focus on 1:1 replication of with simple projections and filters, e.g. adding, adjusting and removal of columns as well as ability to provide row-level filters on one or multiple columns
+- Initial focus on 1:1 replication of with simple projections and filters, e.g. adding, adjusting and removal of columns as well as ability to provide row-level filters on one or multiple.

-- Dedicated user interface for modeling mass data replication via a new interface that is embedded in the existing modeler application and optimized for mass data replication scenarios to offer a simplified user experience
+- Dedicated user interface for modeling mass data replication via a new interface that is embedded in the existing modeler application and optimized for mass data replication scenarios to offer a simplified user experience.

 - Lower total cost of ownership (TCO) and total development costs (TDC) for customers realizing mass data replication scenarios in SAP Data Intelligence Cloud compared to using pipelines for such use cases.

-- Support initial load as well as delta load capabilities, which is based on trigger-based change-data-capture (CDC) using logging tables on the connected source systems
+- Support initial load as well as delta load capabilities, which is based on trigger-based change-data-capture (CDC) using logging tables on the connected source systems.

-- Support parallelization during initial load through partitioning to achieve a parallelized data load
+- Support parallelization during initial load through partitioning to achieve a parallelized data load.

-- Support resiliency functionalities & automated recovery in case of error scenarios and also during maintenance of SAP Data Intelligence Cloud
+- Support resiliency functionalities & automated recovery in case of error scenarios and also during maintenance of SAP Data Intelligence Cloud.

 <br>